 Organic Small molecules

-- We are currently exploring ways to develop multi-modal hydrogels for simultaneous (triggerable) drug delivery and tracking using new small molecules synthesized in the group.
+- We are currently exploring ways to develop multi-modal (or functional) hydrogels for a range of applications in biology and medicine.
+Some initial research efforts include simultaneous (triggerable) drug delivery and tracking using new small molecules synthesized in the group and a 3D cell culture system with integrated elasticity tunability.

 - As complementary work to our nonlinear devices, we have several projects investigating routes to efficiently and controllably attach and orient our new small molecules to the surface of optical devices without degrading their optical performance.
 We are also exploring using surface chemistry as a new approach to integrate functionality into devices.